 But the question about if Neo will be and should be decentralised is of utmost importance and something the team has acknowledged.
 Without more nodes and a greater decentralisation there is no point to NEO (read more here).

 And the plan is for NEO to move on to become more decentralised throughout time.

 - Read more about how to become a Neo consensus node here.

 Ok, so Neo isn’t that decentralised.
 But is EOS much better?

-On EOS there are 21 nodes that basically run the network.
-These nodes are chosen by token holders.
-The main contributors on EOS are known as Block Producers (BP).
+On EOS, 21 nodes run the network.
+Token holders choose these nodes.
+The main contributors to EOS are known as Block Producers (BP).
 These BPs are the ones that make the network operate.

-The BPs are the ones with the full power and the ones that token holders need to use and trust, in order for them to transact on the EOS blockchain.
+The BPs are the ones with the full power and the ones that token holders need to use and trust, for them to transact on the EOS blockchain.

 And the power and control Block.One has over the EOS network.
 Since it ultimately can decide whoever they want to be a BP with the number of votes they have in their possession.